cmarvaz/cmarvaz.github.io/_pages/cv.md

 =====================
 * Internal Scientific Referee in the Milky Way Working Group of the Dark Energy Survey (DES) Collaboration.
 * Scientific Referee in the AAS, A&A, MNRAS journals.
+* SOC member of the *RR Lyrae and Cepheid conference 2024*.
+Marrakesh, Morocco (Nov 23-30, 2024).
 * SOC member of the *DELVE Collaboration meeting 2022*.
 Tucson, Arizona (Sep 15-16, 2022).
 * SOC member of *the Joint Observatories Kavli Science Forum in Chile*.
 Santiago, Chile (April, 25-29, 2022).
 * Session Chair of the session *Galaxy & Cluster Population* in the 241st AAS Annual Meeting.
 Seattle, Washington (Jan 8-12, 2023).